maximo-wiki/maximo-automation-scripts/README.md

-# maximo-automation-scripts
+# Maximo Automation scripts
-Automation scripts for IBM Maximo
+Automation scripts for use with the IBM Maximo Enterprise Asset Management system.